 - J. Brahms: Hungarian Dance

 - J. S. Bach: Air

 - A. Dvořák: Largo from Symphony No. 9 From New World

 Principal members of the Czechoslovak Radio Symphony formed the PKO-Prague Chamber Orchestra in 1951.
 The orchestra performs a wide repertoire, focusing on Bohemian composers.

 The orchestra is managed by the musicians and has made recordings and won international awards.
 The orchestra collaborates with distinguished conductors and leading soloists.
 They have toured Latin America, United States, Canada, Japan, Korea, Malaysia, and Singapore.

 Municipal House Smetana Hall

 The musicians performed at Municipal House in Smetana Hall, a major Prague landmark and jaw-droppingly beautiful venue.
 I’ve attended other concerts there during previous visits.

-Smetana Concert Hall was named as a tribute to Bedřich Smetana, who is one of my favorite composers and considered the creator of Czech music.
+Smetana Concert Hall’s name is a tribute to Bedřich Smetana, one of my favorite composers and considered the creator of Czech music.
 The hall’s elegant interior is the work of “legendary artists” like Karel Špillar.

 Great evening in Prague!